1. GPCR/G Protein Neuronal Signaling

 In Vivo

-Ondansetron (2 mg/kg; i.p.; six consecutive days) exhibits anti-inflammatory effect through 5-HT3 receptor [8].
+Ondansetron (2 mg/kg; i.p.; six consecutive days) exhibits anti-inflammatory effects in rats through the 5-HT3 receptor[8].

 MedChemExpress (MCE) has not independently confirmed the accuracy of these methods.
 They are for reference only.